brianglass/anastasis/files/tuesday_matins.md

 <span style="mso-font-kerning:10.0pt">**Theotokion.**</span>

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-font-kerning: 10.0pt">As he was being carried in the womb of GodÂ’s Mother, you worshipped the One who carries the universe by his will.
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-font-kerning: 10.0pt">As he was being carried in the womb of God’s Mother, you worshipped the One who carries the universe by his will.
 With her, O Prophet, entreat that my miserable soul, which daily falls into many offences, may be saved.</span>

 **Aposticha of Lauds, of Compunction.**